srividhya-balachandran/contacts-app/README.md

 # contacts-app
-This application is to perform CRUD operation using React
+This application is to perform CRUD operation using Reactjs